althalus/puppet-bind/README.md

     bind::zone { 'example1.com': }
     bind::zone { 'example2.com': }

-This will source the zone files from `puppet:///site-bind/example1.com.dns`
+This will source the zone files from `puppet:///site-bind/example1.com.dns` and `puppet:///site-bind/example2.dns`